TickCheck Frequently Asked Questions

 Unfortunately, we are unable to accept insurance payments for tick testing services.
 If your insurance provider offers reimbursements for out-of-pocket expenses, you may be able to have your testing fees covered but TickCheck is unable to guarantee or assist in the process.

 TickCheck.com takes all necessary precautions to keep all of your personal information safe and secure.
 Although tick testing results are not considered medical records, TickCheck is fully HIPAA compliant out of an abundance of caution.
-Our website supports 128-bit SSL encryption, and all online payments are securely processed by Stripe or PayPal.
+Our website supports 128-bit TLS 1.3 SSL encryption, and all online payments are securely processed by Stripe.

 If you need to check the status of your test, you can use our automated Test Status Lookup Tool 24/7 to see how your tests are progressing.
 Please only contact us to ask about your test status if you never received confirmation that we received your mailed tick, or if it has been over four days since we received the tick and you have not received a status update.